Group II intron: Structure and catalysis

 Protein machinery is required for splicing in vivo, and long-range intron-intron and intron-exon interactions are important for splice site positioning, as well as a number of tertiary contacts between motifs, including kissing-loop and tetraloop-receptor interactions.
 In 2005, A. De Lencastre et al. found that during splicing of Group II introns, all reactants are preorganized before the initiation of splicing.
 The branch site, both exons, the catalytically essential regions of DV and J2/3, and ε−ε' are in close proximity before the first step of splicing occurs.
 In addition to the bulge and AGC triad regions of DV, the J2/3 linker region, the ε−ε' nucleotides and the coordination loop in DI are crucial for the architecture and function of the active-site.

 The first crystal structure of a group II intron was resolved in 2008 for the Oceanobacillus iheyensis group IIC catalytic intron, and was joined by the Pylaiella littoralis (P.li.LSUI2) group IIB intron in 2014.
 Attempts have been made to model the tertiary structure of other group II introns, such as the ai5γ group IIB intron, using a combination of programs for homology mapping onto known structures and de novo modeling of previously unresolved regions.
 Group IIC are characterized by a catalytic triad made up by CGC, while Group IIA and Group IIB are made up by AGC catalytic triad, which is more similar to the catalytic triad of the spliceosome.
 It is believed that the Group IIC are also smaller, more reactive and more ancient.
-The first step of splicing in Group IIC intron is done by water and it form a linear structure instead of lariat.
+The first step of splicing in Group IIC intron is done by water and it form a linear structure instead of lariat without the assistance of protein cofactors.
+Under the facilitation of intron-encoded maturase protein, Group IIC intron will form the lariat structure.
+A series of high-resolution crystal structures revealed the different structural conformations Group II introns assume during splicing.
+The mechanism of retrotransposition by Group II introns have also been revealed through Cryo - Electron Microscopy.

+Permuted forms of group II introns are conserved in some bacteria, but their biological function is unknown.
+In these permuted forms of the ribozyme, the elements of the conserved group II intron structure are present, but occur in a different order.